 Where to Find Appliance Model Number: Every Appliance Guide

-Why you need your appliance model number right now
+Why you need your appliance model number before something breaks

 Where to find your model number for every appliance